Last Updated: November 25, 2025

 How are district sites and road conditions assessed during winter weather?

 Beginning at approximately 3:00 AM, our Facilities Department begins investigating road and site conditions at all schools.
-Unpredictable conditions can be a result of the varying elevations within Mission.
+Unpredictable conditions can be a result of the varying terrain and elevations within Mission.
 For this reason, road assessments take place across the city.
-District crews analyze the estimated time it will take for snow and ice to be cleared from parking lots, sidewalks and busses.
-Other concerns include fallen or low-lying trees, power failures, accidents and traffic flow.
+District crews analyze the estimated time it will take for snow and ice to be cleared from parking lots, sidewalks and buses.
+Other concerns include fallen or low-lying trees, power outages, accidents, traffic flow, and other unfolding events.
 Sidewalks with excessive snow due to street snow removal are also a safety concern, especially along corridors where students normally walk to school.

 In the event of a snowfall, available staff prioritize clearing main access points to our 22 sites and parking lots as soon as possible.
 Other areas will be cleared as time allows.
 City crews clear sidewalks and side streets on a priority basis, but conditions may vary throughout the community.